Initially there won’t be a great deal on this page as I need to re-learn what I’ve forgotten some 35 years ago when we first got a ZX Spectrum.

 I started my first challenge with Leopard Lord by Kayde Software (from 1983).
 Initially I ported the code into BASInc to test my theory out, and it worked with only a few changes.
 I also fixed all of the spelling mistakes that were present in the game too.

-Especially as I’ve “upgraded” the printing of text to use the PRINT42 library, allowing more text to fit on screen.
+I’ve “upgraded” the printing of text to use the PRINT42 library, allowing more text to fit on screen.
 Although using PRINT42 library in v1.81 showed there was a bug making it ignore any CHR$(13) – aka a linefeed – so every line followed on from each other.
 A patched and updated beta of v1.82 was posted in the ZX BASIC Facebook group (thanks Jorge!) and the code is working better now.

 Of the original code, there aren’t any line numbers left, giver or take a few minor ones.
 These have been retained temporarily until I can work out exactly how the particular code is working.